Clodagh Simonds: Career

 At the age of eleven, in 1964 Simonds formed her first band, Mellow Candle, with two schoolfriends, Alison Bools (later Williams, later O'Donnell) and Maria White.
 They released their first single, "Feelin' High", on SNB Records in 1968, when she was fifteen.
 Three years later, initially under the management of Thin Lizzy manager Ted Carroll, and with an expanded line-up, Mellow Candle released their only album, Swaddling Songs, which made little or no impact beyond Ireland until around twenty-five years later.
 The group disbanded in 1973.

-Between 1972 and 1975, she guested on Thin Lizzy's second album, Shades of a Blue Orphanage, and sang on the Mike Oldfield albumsHergest Ridge, Ommadawn (also helping Oldfield to coin the album title).
+Between 1972 and 1975, she guested on Thin Lizzy's second album, Shades of a Blue Orphanage, and sang on the Mike Oldfield albums Hergest Ridge, Ommadawn (also helping Oldfield to coin the album title).

 In 1976 Simonds and Mellow Candle drummer William Murray moved to New York, at one point playing in a band with Carter Burwell and Stephen Bray.
 Simonds wrote music for two theatre productions at La MaMa ETC and resumed studies of the piano and music of other cultures.

 In 1989, interest in Mellow Candle reawakened in Japan, and Deram re-released the album there.
 The album has subsequently been re-released several times in other countries.

 In 1990 she sang on Mike Oldfield's album Amarok.

 In 1991 one of Simonds' songs, "Silversong", was covered by All About Eve.

 In 1996, by which time Simonds had returned to Ireland, her mini-album Six Elementary Songs was produced by Tom Newman and released on the Tokyo-based label Evangel Records.
 That same year, the album Virgin Prophet, consisting mostly of recordings for Deram by a pre-drums line-up of Mellow Candle, was licensed to UK label Kissing Spell.
 It included two even earlier solo demos, written and recorded by Simonds at the age of 16.

 In 1998 her sampled voice appeared on "Far Above the Clouds" on Mike Oldfield's Tubular Bells III, and her song "Poet and the Witch" was covered by Stephen Malkmus.

 In 1999, she sang a version of the Syd Barrett/James Joyce song "Golden Hair" for Russell Mills' album Pearl & Umbra.